Specials for Pre-K through Grade 8

 Use the tabs below to read grade overview descriptions of each special.

-Students partake in weekly 45-minute art classes beginning in Pre-K3 through grade 8.
+Students partake in weekly 45-minute art classes beginning in Pre-K4 through grade 8.
 Projects based on age- level are showcased on Fine Arts Night in May.
-The emphasis for art class for students in Kindergarten through second grade is on developing observation and fine motor skills.
+The emphasis for art class for students in Pre-K4 through second grade is on developing observation and fine motor skills.
 Compositions of animals and figures are created using simple geometric shapes.

 Music is offered to all Lower School grades once a week.
 Fourth graders learn to play the recorder.